“We all need people who will give us feedback. That’s how we improve.”

 The survey has to be mobile-optimized

 There are two obvious choices for question types when you want to create a feedback survey.
-Customer Effort Score and Net Promoter Score survey questions.
-CES questions are a good choice when you want to analyze the underlying components affecting customer satisfaction.
-These questions help to understand the common issues faced by clients needing improvement and the loopholes in your customer support needs an immediate fix.
+Customer Effort Score (CES) and Net Promoter Score survey questions serve as the right choice when you want to analyze the underlying components affecting customer satisfaction.
+These questions help to understand the common issues faced by clients or customers.
+Additionally, you also know about the areas needing improvement, and the loopholes in your customer support needing an immediate fix.

-More often, the NPS question is used to analyze customer loyalty and can be asked at any point of the customer journey.
-You can ask NPS question before or after the signup, before or after the purchase, or as an icebreaker to motivate the customer journey.
+More often, the NPS question is used to analyze customer loyalty and can be asked at any point in the customer journey.
+You can ask NPS questions before or after they sign-up, before or after the purchase.
+Else, you can request it as an icebreaker to motivate the customer journey.

 Well!
-Only CES and NPS are not the only questions that can go along with the feedback survey.
+CES and NPS are not the only questions that can go along with the feedback survey.
 There are numerous question types to choose from, but it again depends on the online survey making tool you opt for and the motive of your survey.

-Handing off the customer one department to another is the most problematic area for many businesses.
-All you need is a comprehensive customer journey map to understand if your customers are finding the interdepartmental transition hard or if they are enjoying a seamless experience.
+Handing off the customer from one department to another is the most problematic area for many businesses.
+Therefore, you need a comprehensive customer journey map to understand if your customers are finding the interdepartmental transition hard or if they are enjoying a seamless experience.

-For example, improving the performance of sales team by eradicating a set of obstacles affecting their moral will give a big boost to your business.
-A feedback survey to understand the pain points in the sales department from staff, as well as the customer’s point of view, will provide you the right insights to act wisely and informingly.
+For example, improving the performance of the sales team by eradicating a set of obstacles affecting their moral will give a significant boost to your business.
+A feedback survey to understand the pain points in the sales department from staff, as well as the customer’s point of view, will provide you the right insights to act wisely and responsibly.